kennygrage/tic-tac-toe/README.md

 ## Description

-This app is a two player tic tac toe game.
+This app is a tic tac toe game.
+The user has an option to play a one player game in easy mode, in hard more, or play two players.

 ## Setup